Relieves allergy symptoms.

 Switching from oral or injectable steroids to inhaled, especially if used for an extended amount of time, can cause withdrawal symptoms, including joint or muscle pain, lack of energy and depression.
 This can be worsened if you are under stress or if the change in steroid dose happens too quickly.
 Your doctor will work with you if this is a concern.

-Tips from pharmacists and people taking Flonase (Fluticasone)Final section.
+Common concerns from people taking Flonase (Fluticasone)Final section.
 Do you want to return to drug navigation?